Archos GamePad: Release

 Archos retailed GamePad in the UK for £130, although Archos originally had said that the tablet will sell for "under £130" The GamePad has a 7" screen.

+Reception

+The Archos GamePad received largely negative reviews.
+Poor battery life, low screen quality and uncomfortable controls were among the most frequently mentioned complaints.

 Gamepad 2

 In August 2013, it was revealed that Archos is working on a successor, called Archos GamePad 2.